Henry Geldzahler

 Henry Geldzahler (July 9, 1935 – August 16, 1994) was a Belgian-born American curator of contemporary art in the late 20th century, as well as a historian and critic of modern art.
 He is best known for his work at the Metropolitan Museum of Art and as New York City Commissioner of Cultural Affairs, and for his social role in the art world with a close relationship with contemporary artists.

-He has been described as "the most powerful and controversial art curator alive" and the art critic of The New Yorker magazine Calvin Tomkins said ‘If you were involved in any way in the [cultural] world, you met Henry.’
+He has been described as "the most powerful and controversial art curator alive" and the art critic of The New Yorker magazine Calvin Tomkins said "If you were involved in any way in the [cultural] world, you met Henry".

-Early life
+Life and career

 Born in Antwerp, Belgium, Geldzahler's Jewish family emigrated to the United States in 1940.
 He graduated from Yale University in 1957, where he was a member of Manuscript Society.
-After graduating from Yale, he began work on a doctorate in art history at Harvard University, but he left graduate school in 1960.
+After graduating from Yale, he began work on a doctorate in art history at Harvard University.

-Career

-In 1960, Geldzahler joined the staff of the Metropolitan Museum of Art in New York.
+In 1960, Geldzahler left Harvard to join the staff of the Metropolitan Museum of Art in New York.
 He became the Curator for American Art there, and later the first Curator for 20th Century Art.

-Among his closest friends were Andy Warhol and David Hockney.
+Among his closest friends were artist Andy Warhol and David Hockney.
+Geldzahler is the subject of the underground Warhol film Henry Geldzahler (1964), which features him smoking a cigar.

 His time at the Met is most known for his landmark 1969 exhibition, New York Painting and Sculpture: 1940-1970, which included his favorite contemporary work and became the talk of the town.
 It was the Museum's first exhibition of contemporary American art and marked both the inauguration of the newly established department of Contemporary Arts and the 100th anniversary of the Museum.

-The exhibition featured 408 works in 35 galleries, by 43 artists including Arshile Gorky, Jackson Pollock, Frank Stella, David Smith, Jasper Johns, Mark Rothko, Warhol, and Robert Rauschenberg.
+The exhibition featured 408 works in 35 galleries, by 43 artists including Arshile Gorky, Jackson Pollock, Frank Stella, David Smith, Jasper Johns, Mark Rothko, Andy Warhol, and Robert Rauschenberg.
 "My guiding principles in deciding which artists to include in the exhibition have been the extent to which their work has commanded critical attention or significantly deflected the course of recent art", said Geldzahler in the press release of the exhibition.

 In 1966, he was the United States commissioner to the Venice Biennale, for which he selected the American artists to be exhibited.

 In 1966 he took a temporary leave from the Met to become the first director of the visual arts program of the National Endowment for the Arts, where he initiated a program of museum grants for the purchase of art made by living American artists.